 - a.
-As an intermediary from environmental influences with physical arrangement possessed to human activity. - b.
+As an intermediary from environmental influences with any size arrangement possessed to human activity. - b.
 As a unity between the physical environment to the behaviors relationships, experience and human activities.
-Physical environment as an overall setting for human behavior, not just as a single stimulus. - c.
+Physical environment as an overall setting for human behavior, no 2 ust as a single stimulus. - c.
 Involve the active role of man and his environment.
-Humans actively looking for positive and adaptive way to cope environmental challenges.
+Humans actively looking for positive and adaptive way to cope environment 2 challenges.